Rahul122703/Chatbot-python-/README.md

 # Chatbot-python-
-This is aggregation of all my small project into a chat for convinient
+Aggregation of all my small projects into a ChatBot to access easily